New Benchmarks from our Tagmatic Named Entity Recognition (NER) SaaS Product

 We have recently completed some new "Inline Entity Extraction" benchmarks.
-This is a sophisticated "Named Entity Recognition" (NER) product that we launched as part of our Text AI Services suite in 2020.
+This is a sophisticated "Named Entity Recognition" (NER) product that we launched as part of our Tagmatic product in 2020.
 It is optimized for Knowledge Graph platforms in high-value knowledge organizations.
 It identifies entities inline within text media and attributes rich metadata.

 Our customers are high-value media publishers, knowledge organizations, and DaaS providers.